u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/printer.rst

    :alt: The printer devices listed in the IoT Devices menu.

-Now, each time :guilabel:`Print` is selected in the control panel, instead of downloading a PDF, Odoo sends the report to the selected printer, and automatically prints it.
+Now, each time :guilabel:`Print` is selected in the control panel, instead of downloading a PDF, Thrive Bureau ERP sends the report to the selected printer, and automatically prints it.

 .. seealso::
    :doc:`POS Order Printing <../../../sales/point_of_sale/restaurant/kitchen_printing>`